Isfahan: Ecological issues

-Towns and villages around Isfahan have been hit so hard by drought and water diversion that they have emptied out and people who lived there have moved.
+Towns and villages around Isfahan have emptied out due to drought and water diversion.
 An anonymous journalist said that what's called drought is more often the mismanagement of water.
 The subsidence rate is dire, and the aquifer level decreases by one meter annually.

-As of 2020, the city had the worst air quality between major Iranian cities.
+As of 2020, the city had the worst air quality among major Iranian cities.

 Flora and fauna

 The Damask rose cultivar Rosa 'Ispahan' is named after the city.
+The mole cricket is one of the major pests of plants, especially grass roots.
+By 2023, the city's green space was dying because of a water shortage; where trees need 150 liters, only 0.7 liter of gray recycled water was available.
+There is a program to plant Celtis australis, oak trees.

 Cows endemic to Isfahan became extinct in 2020.
 Wagtails are often seen in farmlands and parks.

-The mole cricket is one of the major pests of plants, especially grass roots.

 Sheep and rams are symbols of Isfahan.

 Climate

 Situated at 1590 m above sea level on the eastern side of the Zagros Mountains, Isfahan has a cold desert climate (Köppen BWk).
 No geological obstacles exist within 90 km north of the city, allowing cool winds to blow from this direction.
 Despite its altitude, Isfahan remains hot during the summer, with maxima typically around 35 C. However, with low humidity and moderate temperatures at night, the climate is quite pleasant.
 During the winter, days are cool while nights can be very cold.
 Snow falls an average of 6.7 days each winter.
 However, generally Isfahan's climate is extremely dry.
 Its annual precipitation of 125 mm is only about half that of Tehran or Mashhad and only a quarter that of more exposed Kermanshah.

 The Zayande River starts in the Zagros Mountains, flowing from the west through the heart of the city, then dissipates in the Gavkhouni wetland.
-Planting olive trees in the city is economically viable, because such trees can survive water shortages.
+Planting olive trees in the city is economically viable because such trees can survive water shortages.

 The highest recorded temperature was 43 °C on 11 July 2001 and the lowest recorded temperature was -19.4 °C on 16 January 1996.

+Economy

+Textiles

+Traditionally the cornerstone of Isfahan's economy, the textile industry employed 18,000–20,000 workers in some 25 cotton- and wool-weaving mills by the mid-1960s—roughly half of Iran's total textile output at the time, and far ahead of other provincial centres such as Yazd and Kerman.
+Although many natural-fibre mills later contracted, the city reinvented itself as the nation's leading producer of synthetic yarns: Polyacryl Iran Corporation, launched with DuPont technology in the late 1970s, operated five plants that by the late 1990s were turning out 70,000 metric tonnes of polyester and acrylic staple, yarn and tops—nearly 80 percent of all manmade fibre made in Iran.